glitznerf/glitznerf.github.io/index.md

 ### Academic Experience
 I have held a variety of academic positions, including my current role as **Minerva Scholar** (entry-level research and teaching position), and previous roles as an **SSPS Project Lead** (to significantly improve a second-year undergraduate computing course) and general **Teaching Assistant**.

-In terms of other academic service, I am in the **Learning & Teaching Committee**, am **organising the 29th Postgraduate Combinatorial Conference** ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow, have supported the University of Zurich's Blockchain Center as a voluntary **Research Engineer**, represented my undergraduate cohort to both the school of computing and the school of mathematics as a **Class Rep**, and acted as a **Peer Assisted Learning Mentor** for new undergraduate computing students.
+In terms of other academic service, I am **organising the 29th Postgraduate Combinatorial Conference** ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow, a member of the **British Combinatorial Committee** ([BCC](https://www.britishcombinatorics.org.uk/)) and the School's **Learning & Teaching Committee**, have supported the University of Zurich's Blockchain Center as a voluntary **Research Engineer**, represented my undergraduate cohort to both the school of computing and the school of mathematics as a **Class Rep**, and acted as a **Peer Assisted Learning Mentor** for new undergraduate computing students.

 <p>&nbsp;</p>